Tearfund

 Registered Office: 100 Church Road, Teddington, TW11 8QE

 Partnership Enquiries: For existing partners, contact your in-country Tearfund representative.
-New organizations interested in partnership should contact the main office.
+New organisations interested in partnership should contact the main office.

 Overview

 Founded in 1968 in response to the Biafra famine, Tearfund began as the Evangelical Alliance Relief Fund before becoming an independent registered charity in 1973.
-With an annual expenditure of £90.3 million (2022/23), Tearfund operates as a Christian relief and development agency committed to eradicating poverty.
-The organization works through 243 local partner organizations across 46 countries, mobilizing 57,000 local churches as transformation centers.
-In 2022/23, Tearfund directly reached 3.3 million people through projects and 2.3 million through humanitarian responses, with a further 6.1 million impacted through church and community transformation work.
+With an annual expenditure of £82.7 million (2023/24), Tearfund operates as a Christian relief and development agency committed to eradicating poverty.
+The organisation works through 243 local partner organisations across 46 countries, mobilising 57,000 local churches as transformation centres.
+In the most recent reporting year, Tearfund directly reached 2.9 million people through projects and 2.3 million through humanitarian responses, with a further 6 million impacted through church and community transformation work.
 Tearfund maintains strong financial efficiency with 86 pence in every pound going to life-changing work in the poorest communities.
-In 2025, Silas Balraj was appointed as CEO, bringing over 20 years of experience from Compassion International where he served as Vice President for Asia.
+Silas Balraj was appointed as CEO in August 2025, starting in September 2025, bringing over 20 years of experience from Compassion International where he served as Vice President for Asia.

 Funding Priorities